-A simple, easy, rustic and hearty Vegan Roast that's sliceable, ultra-tender and full of flavor.
-Just perfect for serving with copious amounts of gravy, roast potatoes and all the trimmings.
-Leftovers are great in sandwiches too!
+A simple, easy, rustic and hearty Vegan Roast that's sliceable, ultra-tender and full of flavour.
+Just perfect for serving with copious amounts of gravy, roast potatoes and stuffing.
+Leftovers are great in sandwiches, too!

 💌 SAVE THIS RECIPE!